gc4rella/go-dummy-vnfm/README.md

 # Go Dummy VNFM (AMQP)
-`go-dummy-vnfm` is a sample Virtual Network Function Manager implementation for [OpenBaton](http://openbaton.github.io), written using Go and [go-openbaton](http://github.com/mcilloni/go-openbaton).
+`go-dummy-vnfm` is a sample Virtual Network Function Manager implementation for [OpenBaton][openbaton], written using Go and [go-openbaton].

-The Go Dummy VNFM behaves similarly to the [Java Dummy AMQP VNFM](https://github.com/openbaton/dummy-vnfm-amqp) and can be considered a drop-in replacement.
+The Go Dummy VNFM behaves similarly to the [Java Dummy AMQP VNFM][dummy-vnfm-amqp] and can be considered a drop-in replacement.

 The two behave exactly the same.
-The VNFM will connect through AMQP and will grant every request sent by the NFVO, using the `test` VIM.
+The VNFM will connect through AMQP and will grant every request sent by the NFVO, using the `test` VIMDriver.

 ## Technical Requirements